Now Reading

 What’s it like being human, after all?

 But now, from the Hindu identity to being a Caucasian in America are things we must take note of, because enough people around us do.
 Things are not just changing; they are turning our world upside down.
 People can travel based on what ethnicity they belong to, and which specific country they were born in.
 What does one do?
-Despair doesn’t get us far, anger and resentment brings us closer to our foes than those among us who understand.
+Despair doesn’t get us far, anger and resentment bring us closer to our foes than those among us who understand.

 As always, we must find refuge in literature and on the screen, living our feelings vicariously through stories and characters who bring succour.
 The underdog wins, despite their skin color, race, economic status.
 But these stories rob us of the struggles.
 And we can only learn so much.